dolutattoo/dolu_hud/README.md

 - Status add/remove system depending on config
 - Saving status as character metadata in database
 - '/heal' command
+- Ignore statuses who are not in ox_statuses table
 - Hud elements:
 	- `Health`<br>
 		Simply show the current health